fortran-lang/stdlib/doc/specs/stdlib_bitsets.md

 `bits` (optional): shall be a scalar integer expression of kind `bits_kind`.
 It is an `intent(in)` argument that if present specifies the number of bits in `set`.
-A negative value or a value greater than 64 if `self` is of type `bitset_64` is an error.
+A negative value, or a value greater than 64 if `self` is of type `bitset_64`, is an error.

 `status` (optional): shall be a scalar default integer variable.
 It is an `intent(out)` argument that, if present, returns an error code